Cheyenne Mountain Zoo's Palm Oil Awareness

 - Millions of acres of rainforest in Borneo & Sumatra are cut down each year to plant more oil palm.
 After logging rainforest habitat, palm oil companies often use uncontrolled burning to clear the land or peat swamp.
 In 1997-98 a devastating fire killed almost 8,000 orangutans in Borneo.

 - Instead of using already cleared land, some companies choose to cut down healthy rainforest.
 They gain added profits from the timber, and they can ignore the regulations that sustainable plantations abide by.

-- The increased demand for palm oil is fueling destruction of the rainforest habitat of Sumatran and Bornean orangutans, pushing those endangered species even closer to extinction.
-Estimates show that if something isn't done soon to stop the spread of palm oil plantations into the forests that harbor these orangutans, they will be extinct in ten to fifteen years.
+- The increased demand for palm oil is fueling destruction of the rainforest where Sumatran and Bornean orangutans live.
+Estimates show that if something isn't done soon to stop the spread of non-sustainable palm oil plantations, orangutans and many other endangered species will go extinct.